telerik/reporting-docs/designing-reports/report-designer-tools/web-report-designer/user-guide/creating-report-in-wrd.md

     3.3.
 Click the **PictureBox** item and drag it to the report header.
 Adjust its size and position as needed.

 	3.4.
-Make sure that the picture box is focused (selected), locate the **DATA** category in the properties area of the Web Report Designer.
+Make sure that the picture box is focused (selected), and locate the **DATA** category in the properties area of the Web Report Designer.
 The properties area is the pane on the right, which contains properties specific to the currently selected report item.

 	3.5.
 Go to **DATA** > **Value** and click the ![The 'Select file...' button in the Telerik Web Report Designer](./images/select-file-button.png) button to open the Assets Manager.